 The Company has cash balances and loans payable which bear interest.
 The Company is satisfied with the credit ratings of its banks.
 The loans have fixed interest rates thus there is no interest rate risk.
-As of February 28, 2019, the Company did not hold any investments.
-The Company believes it has no significant interest rate risk b) Foreign currency risk c) Price risk
+As of May 31, 2019, the Company did not hold any investments.
+The Company believes it has no significant interest rate risk.

+b) Foreign currency risk

-As at February 28, 2019, the Company has a minimal balance of cash in US dollars and does not believe that the foreign currency risk related to the balance is significant.
+As at May 31, 2019, the Company has a minimal balance of cash in US dollars and does not believe that the foreign currency risk related to the balance is significant.